 <div class="jumbotron"> <h1>ASP.NET in Azure!</h1> <p class="lead">This is a simple app that we've built that demonstrates how to deploy a .NET app to Azure App Service.</p> </div>

 To redeploy to Azure, right-click the myFirstAzureWebApp project in Solution Explorer and select Publish.

-In the publish page, select Publish.
+In the Publish summary page, select Publish.

 When publishing completes, Visual Studio launches a browser to the URL of the web app.

-Manage the Azure web app
+Manage the Azure app

 Clean up resources

 In the preceding steps, you created Azure resources in a resource group.
 If you don't expect to need these resources in the future, you can delete them by deleting the resource group.